brianshumate/vaultron/examples/telemetry/monitoring.md

 #### Example Vault Ops Dashboard JSON

-Import this as an initial dashboard:
+Import this as an initial dashboard (similar to one in the screenshot):

 ```
 {